A Family of Independent Variable Eddington Factor Methods with Efficient Preconditioned Iterative Solvers

 Summing the zeroth moment over all elements:

-where the jumps and averages identity (Eq.~\ref{ref:jump_avg_id}) was used.
+where the jumps and averages identity (Eq.~\ref{ref:jump_avg_id}) was used along with the definition of the broken gradient from Eq.~\ref{eq:nablah}.
 We will now use the discrete first moment to determine a functional form for $\vec{J}$.
 Integrating by parts locally over element $K$, we have that

+Here, a numerical flux is not required since the integration by parts is performed on the gradient restricted to to each element $K$.
 The first moment's weak form on each element becomes:

 Summing over all elements and using the jumps and averages identity, the weak form for the first moment is:

 where $\nablah\cdot\paren{\E\varphi}$ is evaluated as $\nablah\cdot\paren{\E\varphi} = \E\nablah \varphi + \paren{\nablah\cdot\E}\!\varphi$, and the term $\nablah\cdot\E$ is computed using Eq.~\ref{eq:Ediv}.